open-cogsci/osdoc/content/devices/triggers.md

 - <https://github.com/dev-jam/opensesame_plugin_parallel-port-trigger>

-:--
-cmd: figure
+%--
+figure:
+ id: FigScreenshot
-src: plugin-screenshot.png
+ source: plugin-screenshot.png
+ caption: |
-caption: A screenshot of the `parallel_port_trigger` plug-in.
+  A screenshot of the `parallel_port_trigger` plug-in.
---:
+--%

 ## Using `dportio.dll` in a Python inline Script (Windows only)